Overview

 Here, L is the wire length in blocks.

-The block supports up to 15 configurations, which can be cycled through by right-clicking.
-To rotate the block, players must destroy and place it again from a different angle.
+The block supports up to 13 configurations, which can be cycled through by right-clicking.
+To rotate the block, players must destroy and place it again from a different angle or use Rotation Bracket.

 While it visually resembles Redstone Dust in some configurations, the block operates differently.
 It only takes the highest Redstone signal it is connected to and converts it to a RedCu Wire signal.
 Outputs are exclusively at the RedCu Wire ends, and the conversion back to Redstone signal follows the same rules as a RedCu Wire.